DSanonym/clam/README.md

 uv run jupyter lab
 ```

-The semi-synthetic notebook unpacks the split zip archives in `real_world_data_experiment/` into the ~800 MB CSV on its first cell, so no manual download is needed.
+The semi-synthetic notebook unpacks the split zip archives in `real_world_data_experiment/` into the ~800 MB CSV on its first cell.

 ### One-Click Reproduction